StarlightSearch/lumo/README.md

 Lumo supports OpenTelemetry tracing integration with Langfuse.
 To enable tracing, add the following environment variables to your `.env` file:

+> **Note**: All telemetry data is private and owned by you.
+The data is only stored in your Langfuse instance and is not shared with any third parties.

 #### Development Environment
 ```bash
 LANGFUSE_PUBLIC_KEY_DEV=your-dev-public-key